Post

 Start with one feed source.
 Get the formatting right.
 Then expand as you see what resonates.

 Your Telegram subscribers expect timely updates.
-Automation delivers them—while you focus on creating the content worth sharing.
+RSS feed Telegram automation delivers them while you focus on creating the content worth sharing.

 This post is licensed under CC BY 4.0 by the author.